brightzheng100/springboot-swagger-jpa-stack/README.md

 - Using Spring Boot Test Framework with Junit, [Rest Assured](https://github.com/rest-assured/rest-assured) for testing.
 - etc.

-But make all these framworks fully integrated may take some effort.
+But make all these frameworks fully integrated may take some effort.

 So the aim of this sample Java project is to integrate them with some practices and sample code for you to start with.